DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Submit a declaration to notify DfE a participant has started training

-Notify the DfE that a participant has started ECF-based training by submitting a `started` declaration in line with [milestone 1 dates](/api-reference/ecf/schedules-and-milestone-dates).
+Notify the DfE that a participant has started training by submitting a `started` declaration in line with [milestone 1 dates](/api-reference/ecf/schedules-and-milestone-dates).

 ```
  POST /api/v3/participant-declarations